TN 10 (04-24)

 EXAMPLE

 The fact that we made a determination of marriage in 1989 on one earnings record does not preclude us from now making a marriage determination on another earnings record.
 We should make a determination as to whether Mary Jones is married to James Peterson.
-If we determine she is not married to Mr. Peterson, we should deny the claim.
+If we determine Mary Jones is not married to Mr. Peterson, we should deny the claim.

 To Link to this section - Use this URL: